nicholasraphael/hackernews-gql/README.md

 # hackernews-gql

+A toy backend of the popular site Hackernews.
+User can post, login, signup and vote on posts

-Learning Graphql by implementing a graphql server in Django using Graphene and Graphene-django
+Used to learn Graphql by implementing a graphql server in Django using Graphene and Graphene-django

 ```
 python3.6 -m venv venv